Jaip-Coding/viWeb/README.md

 # viWeb
-viWeb (VisualWebdevelopment) is a programming language for creating and building websites
+viWeb (VisualWebdevelopment) is a tool for creating and building websites with Python

 ## About
-viWeb is a programming language integrated into Python.
-With the help of the included built-in functions, you can create your website.
+viWeb is a tool to write HTML code with Python.
+It supports all important HTML tags.

 ## Instructions
 A short guide for viWeb 1.0